agoncal/agoncal-sample-jaxrs/04-JWT/README.md

 ## Test the sample

-The purpose of this sample is to execute integration tests.
+This sample uses [Arquillian](http://arquillian.org/) for integration tests.
 So to execute it you have to :

-* Run WildFly on a separate process
+* Run [WildFly](http://wildfly.org/) on a separate process
 * `mvn clean test -Parquillian-wildfly-remote`

+Or use the embedded version of [WildFly](http://wildfly.org/)

+* `mvn clean test -Parquillian-wildfly-managed`

 <div class="footer">
     <span class="footerTitle"><span class="uc">a</span>ntonio <span class="uc">g</span>oncalves</span>